ahmedkakiAK/Bayesian_stats_project/README.md

 The primary objective of this project is to demonstrate the advantages and challenges of Bayesian methods when applied to real-world data.
 We aim to:
 1. Explore Bayesian methods for analyzing the diabetes and energy consumption datasets.
 2. Develop a simulation study to evaluate the methods' robustness and effectiveness.
-3. Discuss advancements in Bayesian techniques since the publication of the foundational paper.
+3. Discuss advancements in Bayesian techniques since the publication of the paper.

 ## 📊 Datasets